“Sighting of the Day in the Bush”

 However, they’d made no note or indication on the property listing that it wasn’t available during our dates.
 It took several email messages over two days to find this out, leaving us frustrated and disappointed when this had appeared to be a great option with Namibia’s 90-day visa policy for citizens with US passports.

 Back to the drawing board.
 In short order, we gave up on Namibia.
-With a low population and little tourism, the holidays homes limited and/or too expensive.
+With a low population and little tourism, holiday homes are limited and/or too expensive.
 Also, as indicated on the HomeAway and other holiday home sites, there was only 5% to 10% of the available inventory available for our dates.

 |How exciting to see so many of these exquisite antelope, popular among locals and tourists in Marloth Park.|